 General Fund - This is the school district's primary operating fund.
 The general fund is used to account for and report all financial resources not accounted for and reported in another fund.

-Title I Fund - This is a special revenue fund that accounts for the local and federal sources received and the expenditures incurred related to the District's Title I program.
+Title I-A Basic Fund - This is a special revenue fund that accounts for federal revenues received and expenditure incurred related to the district's Title I program.